ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avalanche-erc721-tutorial/README.md

 }
 ```

-### Creating our NFT Marketplace.sol contract
+### Creating Our NFT Marketplace.sol Contract

 1. Inside the **contracts/** folder, we create a new
 [**Marketplace.sol**](./contracts/Marketplace.sol) file again with the necessary
 functionality.
-This might look slighly more complicated but once again, I will
+This might look slightly more complicated but once again, I will
 go through each line of code, so that at the end you can make sense of the logic
 entirely.